Widget Public API¶

 window.location.href = url.toString();

-If the session ID is available, the final URL becomes:
+If both IDs are available, the final URL becomes:

 Examples by platform¶